icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 Raw molecular data is submitted to a **Regional Data Processing Centre (RDPC)**.
 RDPCs are responsible for processing your program's molecular data according to the [Analysis Pipeline](/docs/analysis-workflows/analysis-overview).
 If you are unsure which RDPC you should submit to, please [contact the DCC](https://platform.icgc-argo.org/contact).

+> [Sample Registration](/docs/submission/registering-samples) is the first step in the data submission life cycle.
+You **must** register samples before submitting molecular data.
+Please ensure that your samples are registered on the ARGO Data Platform before continuing with this step.

 ## Data Submission Client Configuration

 Molecular data is uploaded to the ARGO Data Platform using the Song and Score CLIs (Command Line Clients).
 Song is an open source system used to track and validate metadata about raw data submissions.
 Score securely manages upload and download of files to cloud repositories managed by the RDPCs.
 The Song and Score clients are used in conjunction to upload raw data files while maintaining file metadata and provenance.